Notable Pro-Kid Bills for Children’s Movement Members to be Aware of (updated October 28, 2024)

 Education

-• AB 2458 (Berman): Student parents and public postsecondary education AB 2458 requires each systemwide office of the California Community Colleges (CCC) and California State University (CSU), and requests the systemwide office of the University of California (UC), by July 31, 2025, to develop and disseminate a model policy to estimate and adjust postsecondary cost of attendance information for student parents.
+• AB 2458 (Berman): Student parents and public postsecondary education – AB 2458 requires each systemwide office of the California Community Colleges (CCC) and California State University (CSU), and requests the systemwide office of the University of California (UC), by July 31, 2025, to develop and disseminate a model policy to estimate and adjust postsecondary cost of attendance information for student parents.
 This bill requires each campus of CCC and CSU, and requests each campus of UC, to take various steps to adjust cost of attendance for student parents.
-The bill also requires certain information related to benefits for student parents to be included on college and university webpages.
-Specifically, this bill requires each campus of CCC and CSU, and requests each campus of UC, beginning in the 2026-27 academic year, among other requirements, to: implement a policy for estimating and adjusting postsecondary cost of attendance information for student parents; establish a data field in the campus’s data management information system to identify student parents; and update its campus net price calculator to include a baseline student parent cost estimate.
+This bill has been signed into law by the Governor.

-• SB 1244 (Newman): College and Career Access Pathways (CCAP), dual enrollment, and pupil instruction – Authored by Senator Newman, SB 1244 seeks to provide authority for a community college district to enter into a CCAP partnership with a local educational agency (LEA) within the service area of another community college district (CCD) if that district declines a request or fails to take action within 60 days of a request from an LEA to either enter into a CCAP partnership or to approve another CCD to enter into a CCAP partnership to offer dual enrollment courses.
+• SB 1244 (Newman): College and Career Access Pathways (CCAP), dual enrollment, and pupil instruction SB 1244 seeks to provide authority for a community college district to enter into a CCAP partnership with a local educational agency (LEA) within the service area of another community college district (CCD) if that district declines a request or fails to take action within 60 days of a request from an LEA to either enter into a CCAP partnership or to approve another CCD to enter into a CCAP partnership to offer dual enrollment courses.
 This bill ensures that LEAs can offer their students, particularly students of color or from low-income families, greater access to college-level courses earlier through initiatives such as dual enrollment.
 The CCAP program has proven to be a successful pathway for high school students to take college courses and earn college credit.
 However, we recognize there is room for improvement as these programs are still not readily available in economically disadvantaged communities.
+This bill has been signed into law by the Governor.

 Health